 Lastly, the seeker needs to feel that the exchange of service they are entering with you is equitable.
 Are they getting enough effort from you for the effort they are giving in return.
 Since most exchanges are indirect, seekers question is really are you asking for too many service credits for your help.

-updating the progress journey decisions process
+Updating the progress decisions process

 When engaging a proposition the seeker follows a slightly updated decision process.
 Now they also need to judge if the progress offered aligns closely enough with their individual progress sought.